Financial help for Aboriginal or Torres Strait Islander students or Australian Apprentices.

 - complete your supporting forms

-- submit your claim
+- submit your claim before the closing date

-- we will assess your claim and let you know the outcome
+- after we assess your claim we tell you the outcome

 Managing your payment

 Do your Centrelink, Medicare and Child Support business using self service options, including our Express Plus mobile apps, online accounts and phone self service.